-If the Project is connected to a grounded distribution system, the developer has a choice of the following transformer connections:
+If the facility is connected to a grounded distribution system, the Project Developer has a choice of the following transformer connections:

 - 1. The isolation transformer may be connected for a delta secondary (Utility side) connection with any primary (Project side) connection, or - 2.
-The isolation transformer may be connected for an ungrounded-wye secondary (Utility side) connection with a delta primary (Project side) connection. - 3.
-The isolation transformer may be connected for a grounded wye grounded wye connection.
+The isolation transformer may be connected for an ungrounded-wye secondary connection with a delta primary connection, or - 3.
+The isolation transformer may be connected for a grounded wye-grounded wye connection.